skip to main content

 Walkable Center City Hotel Near Philly Parks

 Although Philly is undoubtedly urban, founder William Penn never wanted it to lose its connection to nature.
-His original plan included five public squares, which you can still see today—now known as Rittenhouse Square, Washington Square, Logan Circle, Franklin Square and City Hall.
-These green spaces are just the beginning of the parks in the city, which range from pocket sized (John F. Collins Park is a small but mighty spot to get some shade) to sprawling (Wissahickon Valley Park encompasses 1,800 acres of forest, meadows and water).
+His original plan included five public squares, which you can still see today—now known as Rittenhouse Square, Washington Square, Logan Circle, Franklin Square, and City Hall.
+These green spaces are just the beginning of the best parks in Philly.
+And when you stay at Kimpton Hotel Palomar Philadelphia, you'll find yourself within easy reach of a variety of parks, providing a serene escape from the hustle and bustle of the city.
+Whether you're looking for a tranquil park experience near our hotel, like the John F. Collins Park - providing the perfect spot to get some shade or wish to explore the vast site of Wissahickon Valley Park , with its 1,800 acres of forest, meadows, and water, you're never far from the beauty of nature in this city.

 Dilworth Park